Athlon Binoculars ; Are They The Titans Of The Optics World?

 The Talos 10X50

 The Talos 10X50 is a budget binocular that can be used for long-range viewing and in low lighting.
-Costing below $200 it performs better than most other binoculars in this price range.
+At an affordable price tag it performs better than most other binoculars in this price range.
 The huge 50mm objective lens sucks in light giving you a brighter and clear image.

 Despite its price tag, it has Bak-4 phase corrected prisms and fully multicoated optics.
 This makes it a pocket-friendly option for low light glassing.
 Also, since it is made from a composite polycarbonate chassis it is relatively lightweight than it appears.